wamp-proto/wamp-proto/spec/basic.md

 **Peers with multiple Roles**

 Peers might implement more than one role: e.g. a peer might act as *Caller*, *Publisher* and *Subscriber* at the same time.
 Another peer might act as both a *Broker* and a *Dealer*.

-And a *Dealer* might also act as a *Callee*.
-With the latter, a peer might "route" an incoming call directly to an implementing endpoint within the same program (and hence no actual messaging over a transport is happening).
+While a *Router* may only act as a *Broker* and a *Dealer*, the system process the *Router* runs in may additionally implement an *Endpoint* with e.g. a *Callee* role.
+Here the *Router* may establish a connection with the *Endpoint* via WAMP direct calls and callbacks, so that no message serialization is necessary.

 **Symmetry**

-It's important to note that though the establishment of a transport connection might have a inherent asymmetry (like a *client* establishes a TCP and WebSocket connection to a *server*), WAMP itself is designed to be fully symmetric.
+It is important to note that though the establishment of a transport connection might have a inherent asymmetry (like a *client* establishes a TCP and WebSocket connection to a *server*), WAMP itself is designed to be fully symmetric.
 After the transport has been established, both peers are equal in principle.

 ### Application Code